 Every single program that you will write has a purpose.
 It is meant to perform some action and have some result.
 Let’s take a look at our familiar and favorite Hello World program.
 Again, please navigate to go playspace.
 Where do you see the functions in this program?

 The most important function in any program in the main function.
-This is the function that actually executes our the program.
+This is the function that actually executes our program.
 The Hello World main function is defined like this.

 func main() {